emmajanedrews/base-template/_posts/2018-01-29-dont-jump-the-gun-before-you-close-on-your-home.md

 ---
 layout: post
-title: Don’t Jump the Gun before You Close on Your Home
+title: Don’t Jump the Gun Before You Close on Your Home
 date: 2018-01-29 10:23:31
 tags:
   - Home Buyer Tips